gudyfte/Tanks-Wars-Game/README.md

 * Up Arrow: Move forward
 * Down Arrow: Move in reverse
 * Return: Fire weapon

+In this game, each tank has two lives opportunities.
+The bullet is tank's weapon.
+Player one and Player Two can press the key "Space" and the key "Return" to control two tanks to launch bullets to fire each other.
+When first tank's bullets hit second tank, first tank's scores will be increased.
+If first tank defeats second tank, second tank will only remain one life opportunity.
+The game will be started automatically.
+If second tank doesn't have remaining life in the game, the game will be finished and the game screen will display first tank's scores.

 Please open above documentation.docx I attached for more details about this game!